andr-ew/wrms/README.md

 - **<< & >>:** octave transports to double and halve the rate of time in wrm 2. hold & release a key for a playable tape glide effect. pressing and releasing both keys at once will reverse time.

 even in the lite template, the full collection of controls are still accessible under PARAMS > EDIT.

-## custom

-to create a new template in maiden, hit the "+" to make a new lua file in your top-level `code` folder & paste in the full code from `wrms.lua` (keeping your template out of the main wrms folder ensures that your tempate won't be overwritten on updates). at the top of the script you'll see various library scripts being pulled in & a bit further down there's a comment that says `default wrms template`. this is a [`nest_`](https://github.com/andr-ew/nest_) - essentially a fancy table that can draw controls (or `_affordances` in nest parlace) to the screen & sync data with the params system & more. you probably don't need to know much about it other than the fact that you can shuffle around the controls in the various tables within tables and it'll affect where they appear onscreen.

-essentially:

-- theres a `pages` table within the main `wrms_` table and within pages there's a table for the letter of each page on screen.
-  - oh, and a little further up the `tab` table has an `options` table that lists out all of the page names in order, so new pages will need to update this bit as well.
-- in each page table (like `v`) theres a `main` table and an `alt` table and inside of _those_ tables there should be some tables named after the controls appearing onscreen. these are the aformentioned `_affordances`, and you may scoot them around, delete them, or stick them in new `nest_` tables as desired.
-  - note that most of these tables have various `:` function calls attatched to them (and even functions in those functions with affordances in the functions), and you'll want those to stick around as you scoot.
-    - these are [param binders](https://github.com/andr-ew/nest_/blob/master/study/study4.md#value-of-a-value) - they link up affordances to [params](https://monome.org/docs/norns/reference/params) that have been defined in `lib/params.lua`. so if you're looking to change a property in the affordance & it's not there, you might want to check what properties are defined in the param with the the `id` provided to the binder.